FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 Also adapt `ALLOWED_HOSTS` accordingly.

-## Add more tilelayers, pictograms…
+## Add more background maps, wms layers etc.

 Go to the admin: [http://localhost:8020/admin/](http://localhost:8020/admin/), and create the objects you want.